 Results: Under reduced pressure equivalent to 16,000 feet altitude, pistons in neither glass nor plastic PFS moved.
 However, when pressure was reduced to the equivalent of 18,000 feet altitude, only pistons in glass PFS moved (9-9.5mm).
 When the pressure was further reduced, equivalent to 21,500 feet altitude, pistons in plastic syringes also moved.
 When container closure integrity was tested on filled frozen syringes, syringes made of plastic or glass did not leak.
 In addition, no leakage was detected in glass or plastic syringes frozen and then thawed at room temperature.
 Piston release and travel forces in plastic syringes remained relatively consistent during long-term storage while those in glass syringes showed more variability between syringes and greater fluctuation in both forces as a function of distance.

-Conclusions: Prefilled syringe systems made of CZ plastic, which utilize Flurotec®-laminated pistons, are silicone-free and offer several advantages for packaging of biopharmaceuticals.
+Conclusions: Prefilled syringe systems made of CZ plastic, which utilize Flurotec®-laminated pistons, offer several advantages for packaging of biopharmaceuticals.
 The reduced pressure at high altitudes may cause piston movement and provide a pathway for microbial ingress as the piston returns to its original position when the reduced pressure is removed.
-Pistons in siliconized glass PFS moved readily under these conditions compared to the plastic syringe system, perhaps due to CZ’s silicone oil-free feature.
-While both CZ and glass syringes maintained container closure integrity after freeze/thaw, plastic is break resistant, providing advantages for low-temperature storage and transport of biopharmaceuticals, and the absence of silicone eliminates the possibility of silicone-induced aggregation of sensitive biologics.
-In addition, the piston release and travel forces in plastic syringes remained relatively consistent during long-term storage at room temperature or at 4-8°C while those in glass syringes showed more variability, possibly due to the redistribution of silicone over time.
+Pistons in siliconized glass PFS moved readily under these conditions compared to the plastic syringe system.
+While both CZ and glass syringes maintained container closure integrity after freeze/thaw, plastic is break resistant, providing advantages for low-temperature storage and transport of biopharmaceuticals.
+In addition, the piston release and travel forces in plastic syringes remained relatively consistent during long-term storage at room temperature or at 4-8°C while those in glass syringes showed more variability.

 Daikyo Crystal Zenith® is a registered trademark of Daikyo Seiko, Ltd.